PunchThrough/bean-docs/src/features/virtual-serial.md

 ### Bean Transmits Serial Data to the Computer:

 The Bean transmits the data packets serially, where only one data packet can sequentially be communicated at a time.
 Afterwards, the Bean Loader routes the data packets to the /dev/cu.LightBlue-Bean serial port, seen on the Arduino IDE.
-The data packets are actually presented to the /dev/cu.LightBlue-Bean serial port seqeuntially.
+The data packets are actually presented to the /dev/cu.LightBlue-Bean.

 ## Visualizing and Transmitting Serial Data: